 #3: Take Photographs

-When you are satisfied with how the lawn mower looks, you need to start taking flattering photographs.
+When you are satisfied with how your push or riding lawn mower looks, you need to start taking flattering photographs.
 What attracts a potential buyer is how your machine looks, so make sure you showcase it well in your photos.

 Be sure to take the photos during the day in good lighting and in multiple angles so the consumer has the best idea of how the machine will look in real life.